 The Surroundings of Barcelona

 Notice how we are not referring to the city of Barcelona itself.
 Why?
 Yes, undeniably this Mediterranian city is amazing, and a worldwide touristic destination.
+That is why many individuals who want to retire to Spain from the US choose it as their new place to stay.
 But that may be the problem.

 If you are planning to retire, odds are that you want something more calmed and relaxed.
 You don’t want to experience the daily rush of people moving from one place to the other and the noisy vibes of its streets.
 That is why Barcelona may not be your ideal choice.